 A Canadian truck driver is accused of trying to help a man illegally cross the international border into Boundary County, Idaho.

-Meszarosi, recognized by agents as wood chip hauler who frequently crosses the border, said he met Canonizado at a small gas station just west of Creston, B.C., and agreed to help him get into the United States for $500, according to an affidavit prepared by investigators.
+Meszarosi, recognized by agents as a wood chip hauler who frequently crosses the border, said he met Canonizado at a small gas station just west of Creston, B.C., and agreed to help him cross the border for $500, according to an affidavit prepared by investigators.

 Meszarosi was to pick up Canonizado after he crossed the border and drive him to Spokane, investigators wrote.

 Canonizado told investigators he is a Filipino citizen whose Canadian work visa is set to expire.
 He hoped to find employment in California.

 Meszarosi and Canonizado are in the Boundary County Jail.

 Subscribe to the Morning Review newsletter